jkade-cengage/Rational-Scala/README.md

 ----------------
 Your task is to test-drive the Rational.scala class using the spec RationalSpec.scala as your guide for the typical red-green-refactor cadence.
 Sbt has the nice feature of ~test that listens for changes in your test/production code and re-runs all of your tests when you make a change.
+The operations to add, subtract, multiply, and divide your rational objects will also require that you also represent the result of the operation by finding it greatest common divisor.
+For example, 2/3 * 3/4 = 1/2.
+To give you a hint of how to do this, you should use Euclid's algortihm.

+Eculid's algorithm can be pseudocoded as follows:

+Step 1: given two integers p and q, define a function gcd(p,q) Step 2: if q is 0 then return p
+Step 3: else r = p mod q
+Step 4: re-evaluate Step 1 as gcd(q,r)

 Spoiler Alert -- the file RationalSolution.txt contains my solution.
 This is meant as a guide only.
 Your mileage may vary.